scala-steward/shipreq/Infrastructure/terraform/README.md

 * `init` - Terraform to setup an S3 bucket for all other Terraform to store its state.

-* `shared` - Shared Terraform code/vars.
-             Used by symlinking from other directories.

 * `global` - Terraform to setup environment-agnostic stuff.
              (eg. docker repos, proof of shipreq.com for 3rd party services)